PaNOSC-ViNYL/ase/doc/ase/calculators/abinit.rst

 A value of ``None`` means that ABINIT's default value is used.

-**Warning**: abinit does not specify a default value for ``Number of bands`` nor ``Planewave cutoff energy in eV`` - you need to set them as in the example at thei bottom of the page, otherwise calculation will fail.
+**Warning**: abinit does not specify a default value for ``Planewave cutoff energy in eV`` - you need to set them as in the example at thei bottom of the page, otherwise calculation will fail.

-**Warning**: calculations wihout k-points are not parallelized by default and will fail!
+Calculations wihout k-points are not parallelized by default and will fail!
 To enable band paralellization specify ``Number of BanDs in a BLOCK`` (``nbdblock``) as `Extra parameters`_ - see `<http://www.abinit.org/Infos_v5.2/tutorial/lesson_parallelism.html>`_.